 18. Change switch plates and outlet covers

-Here’s an easy way to modernize a room instantly: If you’ve been living with older, discolored or chipped outlet covers and switch plates, give them a new look by unscrewing the old light switch plates and outlet covers.
+Here’s an easy way to modernize a room instantly.
+If you’ve been living with older, discolored or chipped outlet covers and switch plates, give them a new look by replacing the old light switch plates and outlet covers.

 It’s also an opportunity to add a little color or style to a room.
 Shop for stainless steel, copper or ceramic switch plates, for example.
-Check out the choices at hardware stores and at Etsy and Walmart.
+Check out the choices at hardware stores and online.